-The work challenge is verified within secure hardware to protect against brute-force attacks.
-The passcode, mixed in with a secret from the secure hardware, is used to derive the disk encryption key for the work profile to ensure an attacker cannot derive the encryption key without either knowing the passcode or breaking the secure hardware.
+As with the primary profile, the work challenge is verified within secure hardware, ensuring that it's difficult to brute-force.
+The passcode, mixed in with a secret from the secure hardware, is used to derive the disk encryption key for the work profile, which means that an attacker cannot derive the encryption key without either knowing the passcode or breaking the secure hardware.